 Chief Operations Officer

 Patrick Talty is the Chief Operations Officer at Indiana Sports Corp and is responsible for overseeing the strategic direction of three departments: events, marketing and public relations and youth programs.
-In addition, he contributes to the strategic planning and direction of the organization and play a lead role with relationship management, bidding and organizational best practices.
+In addition, he contributes to the strategic planning and direction of the organization and plays a lead role with relationship management, bidding and organizational best practices.

 In his previous role as general manager of U.S. Bank Stadium, Talty was responsible for the overall management and operation of the stadium.
 Talty successfully led his team through the opening and first year of operations at the stadium, followed by subsequent years hosting premier sporting events including the 2016 International Champions Cup, Vikings home games, Super Bowl LII and most recently the 2019 NCAA Men’s Final Four.